wbamberg/idl-reference/docs/nsIProxiedProtocolHandler.md

 ## Methods ##

 ### newProxiedChannel2(uri, proxyInfo, proxyResolveFlags, proxyURI, aLoadInfo) ###
-<pre> Create a new channel with the given proxyInfo
+ Create a new channel with the given proxyInfo

 @param uri the channel uri
 @param proxyInfo any proxy information that has already been determined,